 - to leave a scent behind and mark their territory

-The four reasons mentioned above are the key elements of fixing your couch-scratching issues.
+The four reasons mentioned above are the key elements to stop your cat from scratching the couch.
 Essentially, your aim is to meet every one of these needs but to make sure that your cat has a better place than the couch to do them in.
 You should ask yourself the following four questions:

 1. Where else than the couch can it sharpen its claws?